data-dependent/osrs-guides/skilling.md

 # A Guide For Tick Manipulation Mechanics In Skilling
 Throughout this guide, we'll introduce skilling mechanics and tick-by-tick descriptions of optimal skilling methods.
 This text is not intended as a guide to perform one particular method, but rather as a guide to broadly understand skilling.

 Few of the ideas presented here are due to the writers.
-Thanks to Bea5, Drew, Fraser, GeChallengeM, Henke, Jamal, Julia, Jukebox Romeo, Nechs, Port Khazard, Tannerdino, and all of The Summit for their explanations and helpful discussions.
+Thanks to Bea5, Drew, Fraser, GeChallengeM, Henke, Jamal, Jukebox Romeo, Julia, Nechs, Tannerdino, and others for their explanations and helpful discussions.
+They're always great to chat with, but, in particular, feel free to reach out to data_dependent#3750 or Port Khazard#2280 to chat about the contents of this guide.

 ### Table of Contents